seveas/git-spindle/docs/index.rst

 Other
 -----
+.. describe:: git hub ignore [<lang>...]

+Github provides :file:`.gitignore` templates for various languages and environments.
+This command will let you quickly grab them and add them to your :file:`.gitignore`.
+For example: :command:`git hub ignore Python C`

 .. describe:: git hub network

 Generates a graphviz graph of people following you, people you follow or people